atharvatamta/CRUD-app-using-flask/README.md

-# 🗂️ CRUD APP WITH USER LOGIN FUNCTIONALITY
+# 🗂️ CRUD APP WITH FLASK
-It provides a web-based interface for secure login, role-based access, and management of backup records — streamlining the process of tracking backup activities, eliminating the need for manual registers.

 ---

 ## 🚀 Features